ONU-NORTH/NORTH-Serial-Bus-Servo/README.md

 - Github desktop
 - Git account
 ## Python Setup
-1. First, download the latest installation package from the Python website.
-We are using Python 3.12 for this project
-2. After downloading, double-click python-3.11.5-amd64
-3. click "Customize installation" to enter "Optional Features"
-4. Keep clicking on "Next" to enter the "Advanced Options" interface
-5. Keep clicking on "Next" to enter the "Advanced Options" interface
-6. Be sure to check "Add Python to environment variables" [image]
-1. Click "Install" after setting, and then just wait for the installation.

-## Library Setup
-Clone
+We are using a python virtual environment for this project, vscode should allow you to configure it on the right side of the blue banner.
+Make sure to select requirements.txt when choosing the requirements file